-This Privacy Statement was last reviewed and updated in May 2018 to take into account new data protection laws coming into force across the European Union, particularly the General Data Protection Regulation (also known as the GDPR).
+This Privacy Statement was last reviewed and updated in November 2020 to reflect data protection laws operating across the European Union, particularly the General Data Protection Regulation (also known as the GDPR).
 We are committed to protecting your privacy and we comply with the GDPR and the UK data protection rules (together with associated guidance) (“Data Protection Laws“).

 This Privacy Statement describes the information we may collect from you and explains how we use, store and share your personal data and supplements any fair processing notice provided to you, including the Personal Information Charter.